FrancisStudios/frostburn-missile-launcher/README.md

 /frostburn stop
 ```

-Only one people is enough to stop the server, so the last one please be kind and halt after you done playing.
+Only one person is enough to stop the server, so the last one please be kind and halt after you done playing.
 Let's not waste our server's resources.